Install the User Client on Linux and Unix

 You can deploy the PaperCut NG/MF User ClientThe User Client tool is an add-on that resides on a user's desktop.
 It allows users to view their current account balance via a popup window, provides users with the opportunity to confirm what they are about to print, allows users to select shared accounts via a popup, if administrators have granted access to this feature, and displays system messages, such as the "low credit" warning message or print policy popups. software on Linux and other Unix based operating systems using the following installation procedure.

 Linux and Unix workstations are supported via Java.
-Java version 8.0 or higher is required.
+Java version 11 or higher is required.
 Your Linux distribution might have Java pre-installed or have the option to install.
-If no Java option exists, Oracle provides a self-install Java distribution for Linux and other major Unix platforms.
+If no Java option exists, you will need to install Java 11 for your distribution

 Step 2 - Copy (or mount) the PaperCut NG/MF User Client files

 Similar to the Windows version of the client software, the Linux/Unix Java version is installed in the ~/client directory on the server.
 Copy or make available to the Linux/Unix workstation, all files in this directory.
 Common methods include:

 Copying the files from the server using file transfer programs such as FTP or scp.